[Sir David Amess in the Chair]

 The Government response continues:

 “Asylum seekers entering from safe countries will remain a priority for removal, along with foreign national prisoners and those whose removal is justified on grounds of public policy, public security or public health.”

-I am not one to report on everything I read in the papers, but some of us in this room can remember the person who was guilty of a criminal offence and put on a plane to be deported, but the passengers on the plane spoke up and the person had to be removed.
+I am not one to report on everything I read in the papers, but some of us in this Chamber can remember the person who was guilty of a criminal offence and put on a plane to be deported, but the passengers on the plane spoke up and the person had to be removed.
 I think it may have been in the press again last week.
 Two years later, it is time for that person, who did not do the right thing by committing a criminal offence and taking advantage of this country’s good policies, to leave.

 I look forward to understanding how we can be compassionate and caring within a legal system that enables people who have no place to go due to persecution—those for whom I speak and whose letters I read every week—to come here and be a living, working part of our wonderful, diverse community in this great United Kingdom of Great Britain and Northern Ireland.
 As I often say: better together.

 I look to the Minister to get the answer that we need.
 I have every confidence that we will be working in a way that allows us to look after those people who come to us with their asylum needs and that we can reach out and make this a country that invites people here, but we need regulation to ensure that those who come are deserving of that right.

 I am pleased that this debate is taking place, especially as illegal immigration is an issue of particular concern to my constituents.
 The petition was signed by more than 270 individuals in Don Valley.
 Equally, dozens of constituents emailed me about the illegal channel crossings over the summer months.
 They were angry about what they saw, especially as many had believed that our departure from the European Union would lead us to have more, not less, control of our borders.